sternmull/yalloc/README.md

 The Headers and the user data are 32bit aligned.
 Headers have two 16bit fields where the high 15 bits represent offsets (relative to the pools address) to the previous/next block.
 The macros HDR_PTR() and HDR_OFFSET() are used to translate an offset to an address and back.
-The 32bit alignemnt is exploited to allow pools of up to 128k with that 15 significant bits.
+The 32bit alignment is exploited to allow pools of up to 128k with that 15 significant bits.

 A pool is always occupied by non-overlapping blocks that link to their